Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Introduction

 \section{Introduction}

 A task titled ``Emotion Detection in Text Conversations'' appears on a popular crowdsourcing platform.
 The description advertising the task is brief: workers will read excerpts from online chats and label the emotional tone.
 A crowdworker clicks ``Start,'' expecting something benign.
 Instead, they are shown messages sent to a suicide crisis hotline.
 Some include graphic references to self-harm and despair.
-The worker finishes the task but later writes to the task designer, saying the experience triggered their post-traumatic stress disorder (PTSD) and left them unable to sleep for days.
+The worker finishes the task but later writes to the task designer, saying the experience triggered symptoms of their post-traumatic stress disorder (PTSD) and left them unable to sleep for days.
 They write, ``I wish there had been a warning.
 I never would have clicked on this if I had known.''
 For the task designer, the task was part of an effort to build artificial intelligence (AI) models for mental health support.
 But for the worker, the lack of meaningful disclosure turned a paid task into an unexpected site of personal harm.
-This composite scenario illustrates well-documented risks reported in media accounts and academic research on crowdworker exposure to sensitive, distressing and potentially harmful content~\cite{mann2025meta}.
+This composite scenario illustrates well-documented risks reported in media accounts and academic research on crowdworker exposure to sensitive, distressing, and potentially harmful content~\cite{mann2025meta}.
+As \textbf{``responsible AI (RAI) content work''} \cite{zhang2024aura} becomes an increasingly important part of the infrastructure of AI development \cite{zhang2025effective, udupa2023ethical}, this scenario raises questions about who is responsible for the well-being of crowdworkers, and how \textbf{``well-being risks''} are weighed, mitigated, or disclosed, if at all ~\cite{bharucha2023content, pinchevski2023social}.